-Aligning with principles of self-determination, Person Driven Services and Supports provide a model whereby people with disabilities have more control over where, when, how, and by whom their supports are provided.
-This document for people with disabilities and their families describes the purpose of participant directed supports, the role of supports brokers, and the two financial management services that are used in Pennsylvania's participant directed option.
+Aligning with principles of self-determination, Participant-Directed Services provide a model whereby people with disabilities have more control over where, when, how, and by whom their supports are provided.
+This document for people with disabilities and their families describes the purpose of participant-directed supports, the role of supports brokers, and the two financial management services that are used in Pennsylvania's participant directed option.

 Demonstration Project: Supports Brokering